Akanksha11-S/eduCycleEcommerce/README.md

 # EduCycle — Sustainable Resale Platform for Engineering Students

-EduCycle is a web-based peer-to-peer marketplace exclusively for university campuses, enabling students and staff to **buy, sell, and exchange** second-hand academic materials like textbooks, electronics, stationery, and more in a trusted, eco-friendly environment.
+EduCycle is a web-based peer-to-peer marketplace exclusively for university campuses, enabling students to **buy, sell, and exchange** second-hand academic materials like textbooks, electronics, stationery, and more in a trusted, eco-friendly environment.

 ---